francescozanoni/clqei/index.md

 #### This tool

-This tool allows **students** to compile CLQEI questionnaire and **tutors** (or anybody supervising students' educational experience) to monitor compilations, both via detailed list and aggregate information (count and graph statistics).
+This [Laravel](https://laravel.com)-based application allows **students** to compile CLQEI questionnaire and **tutors** (or anybody supervising students' educational experience) to monitor compilations, both via detailed list and aggregate information (count and graph statistics).

 #### More